 The RAC licence scheme is the only National, skills-based licence, regulating the acquisition, possession, disposal and handling of ozone depleting substances and synthetic greenhouse gases in the RAC industry.
 It is the ‘gold star standard’ for technicians throughout Australia.

 The scheme delivers real value to the industry and has been independently and internationally recognised as world-leading.
 Australia’s regulations around refrigerants was recently acknowledged as ‘world’s best’ by the US Air Conditioning, Heating and Refrigeration Institute (AHRI).

 Perhaps the greatest achievement of the RAC licence scheme is driving the increase in skills within the refrigeration and air conditioning industry.
 The higher skill levels within industry has directly delivered improved environmental outcomes.
-ARC-licensed businesses and technicians have contributed to a reduction of 24.37 megatonnes of CO2-e direct emissions.
+ARC-licensed businesses and technicians have helped protect the ozone layer by contributing to a reduction of 24.37 megatonnes of CO2-e direct emissions.